nigelrogasch/nibs-bids/nibs-bids-v6/README.md

 | `timestamp`          		| string | (Optional) timestamp of the stimulation event in ISO 8601 format.
 ```

+* timestamp in _markers.tsv, when present, reflects the time at which spatial data were recorded or updated (e.g., neuronavigation update), not necessarily the time of stimulus delivery.

 ### Field Ordering Rationale

 The _markers.tsv file defines the spatial locations and orientation vectors of stimulation targets used in TMS experiments.
-When designing this structure, we drew partial inspiration from existing BIDS files such as _electrodes.tsv (EEG), which capture electrode positions.
+When designing this structure, we drew partial inspiration from existing BIDS files such as `*_electrodes.tsv` (/eeg), which capture electrode positions.
 However, no existing modality in BIDS explicitly supports the full specification required for navigated TMS — including stimulation coordinates, orientation vectors, and electric field estimates.

 This makes _markers.tsv a novel file type, tailored to the specific needs of TMS.
 Fields are ordered to reflect their functional roles:

-- Identification: stim_id appears first, enabling structured referencing in the _nibs.tsv file.
-May include not only a unique ID number but also a step count determines the stepping and number of pulses produced per mark.
+	- Identification: `target_id` appears first, enabling structured referencing in the `*_nibs.tsv` file.
-- Spatial Coordinates: target_, entry_ and peeling_depth  describe the position of the stimulation point in the selected coordinate system. coil(x,y,z) describe the position of the TMS coil in the selected coordinate system.
+	- Spatial Coordinates:` target_`, `entry_` and `peeling_depth`  describe the position of the stimulation point in the selected coordinate system. `coil(x,y,z)` describe the position of the TMS coil in the selected coordinate system.
-- Orientation Vectors: normal_ and direction_ vectors or transformation matrix ("coil_transform") define the coil orientation in 3D space — a critical factor in modeling TMS effects.
+	- Orientation Vectors: `normal_` and `direction_` vectors or transformation matrix `coil_transform` define the coil orientation in 3D space — a critical factor in modeling TMS effects.
-- Electric Field (optional): electric_field_max_ defines where the electric field is maximized.
+	- Electric Field (optional): `electric_field_max_` defines where the electric field is maximized.

-This design supports both minimal and advanced use cases: basic datasets can include just the spatial coordinates, while high-resolution multimodal studies can specify full coil orientation and field modeling parameters.
+This design is scalable and supports both minimal and advanced use cases: basic datasets can include just the spatial coordinates, while high-resolution multimodal studies can specify full coil orientation and field modeling parameters.

 ### 1.2 `*_nibs.json` — Sidecar JSON

-	The _nibs.json file is a required sidecar accompanying the _nibs.tsv file.
+The `*_nibs.json` file is a required sidecar accompanying the `*_nibs.tsv` file.
 It serves to describe the columns in the tabular file, define units and levels for categorical variables, and—crucially—provide structured metadata about the stimulation device, task, and context of the experiment.

-Like other BIDS modalities, this JSON file includes:
+* Like other BIDS modalities, this JSON file includes:

-**Task information:**
+**Task information**

 - TaskName, TaskDescription, Instructions

-**Institutional context:**
+**Institutional context**

 - InstitutionName, InstitutionAddress, InstitutionalDepartmentName

-**Device metadata:**
+**Device metadata**

-- Manufacturer, ManufacturersModelName, SoftwareVersion, DeviceSerialNumber, Navigation, NavigationModelName, NavigationSoftwareVersion
+- Manufacturer, ManufacturersModelName, SoftwareVersion, DeviceSerialNumber.

+**Additional options**

+- CoilSet, StimulusSet, StimulationSystemType, Navigation, NavigationModelName, NavigationSoftwareVersion.

-Additionally, the _nibs.json file introduces a dedicated hardware block called 'CoilSet', which captures detailed physical and electromagnetic parameters of one or more stimulation coils used in the session.
+The `*_nibs.json` file introduces a dedicated hardware block called `CoilSet`, which captures detailed physical and electromagnetic parameters of one or more stimulation coils used in the session.

 This structure allows precise modeling, reproducibility, and harmonization of coil-related effects across studies.

-* Each entry in 'CoilSet' is an object with the following fields:
+#### `CoilSet`

 ```
 |Field									|Type   | Description
 |---------------------------------------|-------|-----------------------------------